 Follow these clear steps for restaurant-quality quesadillas every time:

-- Slice your steak thinly against the grain.
+First, slice your steak thinly against the grain to ensure tenderness.

-- In the same skillet, sauté black beans and corn lightly with a pinch of salt and pepper until warmed through.
+Meanwhile, in the same skillet, lightly sauté the black beans and corn with a pinch of salt and pepper.

-- Lay out flour tortillas on a clean work surface.
+Next, lay out your flour tortillas on a clean surface.

-- Sprinkle cheese generously on one half of each tortilla.
+Sprinkle shredded cheese generously on one half of each tortilla.

-- Heat a lightly oiled skillet or griddle to medium heat.
+Now, heat a lightly oiled skillet or griddle over medium heat.

 - Quality Steak Matters: Use tender cuts like sirloin or flank steak.
 Marinating steak in lime juice or vinegar for 30 minutes helps enhance tenderness.